BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*Reliable — The Dwarves that crew these war machines are experts at hitting their desired targets.*]
+[*Reliable â€” The Dwarves that crew these war machines are experts at hitting their desired targets.*]

-[*The Iron Hills Ballista always counts as declaring a Heroic Shoot — there is no need to spend Might.
+[*The Iron Hills Ballista always counts as declaring a Heroic Shoot â€” there is no need to spend Might.
 Additionally, the Ballista follows the rules for Volley Fire.
 When the Ballista hits a target, place a marker under the centre of the target model.
 Draw a line from the centre of the Ballista to the centre of the marker.
 Shooting attacks that are Strength 6 or less cannot target any model within 3" of that line for the remainder of the turn.
 Additionally, shooting attacks that are Strength 6 or less cannot be made if they cross the line at any point.
 If a shooting attack that is Strength 7 or more targets a model that is either within 3" of the line, or the shot crosses the line, roll a D6.
 On the roll of a 5+, the shooting attack is prevented.
 At the end of the turn, remove any marker placed due to this special rule.*]

-[*Tremendous Impact — The bolts from these deadly weapons crash into the foe with tremendous force, gouging out huge chunks of land, and the bodies of those unlucky enough to get in their way are sent sprawling to the ground.*]
+[*Tremendous Impact â€” The bolts from these deadly weapons crash into the foe with tremendous force, gouging out huge chunks of land, and the bodies of those unlucky enough to get in their way are sent sprawling to the ground.*]